dritsema/mamp/VirtualHosts.md

 ### A note about permissions

-Ugh the bane of my existence.
-Welcome to the nightmare.
+Ugh the bane of my existence!
 Fortunately with a couple short commands you can resolve most issues quickly.

-You may receive 403 Forbidden when you visit your local site.
+For example you may receive 403 Forbidden when you visit your local site.
 What you need to know is, the Apache user (_www) needs to have access to read, and sometimes write, to your web directory.

 If you are not familiar with permissions, [read more](http://www.library.yale.edu/wsg/docs/permissions/).
 For now though, the easiest thing to do is ensure your web directory has permissions of 755.
 You can change permissions with these commands.